rickstaa/stable-learning-control/sandbox/README.md

 # Sandbox folder

-This folder stores some quick test that are used during development.
+This folder stores some quick test scripts that can be used during development.